PubStation/PubStation-Roku-TV-VAST-integration/README.md

 Integration
 -----------

-The first step to show PubStation video ads in your app is to integrate the RAF in your app.
-If you didn't do that already, you can learn how to do that here: [https://sdkdocs.roku.com/display/sdkdoc/Roku+Advertising+Framework]
+The first step to show PubStation video ads in your app is to integrate the RAF in your channel.
+If you haven't done that yet, please have a look at the official documentation of the RAF: https://sdkdocs.roku.com/display/sdkdoc/Roku+Advertising+Framework.
+There, you should find everything which is necessary for integrating the RAF.

 Afterwards, login into your PubStation dashboard.
 Click on the menu point "Integration".